ungive/video-conversion-service/README.md

 Optional query parameters:

+- `pre`: Whether to preload the conversion result in the background instead of downloading and starting conversion on the first request.
+  If requests to the convert endpoint are delayed, setting this is recommended
 - `osz`: The target output video size.
 If not specified, the original video size or the server's maximum output size is used, whichever is smaller